DevonDeRaad/phil.dicaeum.rad/readme.md

-# Data and code for the manuscript:
+# The following repository holds all data and code for the manuscript:
-Reconstructing the true evolutionary history of the Buzzing Flowerpecker (*Dicaeum hypoleucum*) despite extensive incomplete lineage sorting and ongoing gene flow
+Reconstructing the true evolutionary history of the Buzzing Flowerpecker (*Dicaeum hypoleucum*) despite extensive incomplete lineage sorting and ongoing gene flow.
+- Lead author: Devon DeRaad (devonderaad@gmail.com)

 ### Data availability
 * SNP datasets and sampling sheets can be found in the folder named [data](https://github.com/DevonDeRaad/phil.dicaeum.rad/tree/main/data).